-- 20.1 Each car must carry the race number of its driver as published by SCCA Pro Racing.
-The number and panel must be contrast with each other and car color.
-The number panel, supplied by SCCA Pro Racing, may not be modified without approval of SCCA Pro Racing and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification (unless specifically provided by SCCA Pro Racing).
-Cars must feature the supplied number on the attenuator. - 20.2 All car numbers are owned by SCCA Pro Racing.
-A Competitor may be granted the use of a car number. - 20.3 All Competitors desiring a particular car number must make a written request to SCCA Pro Racing.
-SCCA Pro Racing will not guarantee a request will be granted. - 20.4 After a car number is assigned to a particular Competitor, it will remain with that Competitor until that Competitor is no longer a full season Competitor, provided that Competitor enters a car and displays the car number on the car at each Event.
-If the Competitor does not enter a car and/or display the car number on the car at an Event, SCCA Pro Racing may reassign the car number. - 20.5 The required car number locations must be clearly visible as determined by SCCA Pro Racing.
-Car livery must meet the style guidelines.
-Initial number plates will be issued with vehicle registrations.
-Subsequent number plates and sponsor decals must be purchased from SCCA Pro Racing. - 20.6 Nose The minimum height of the numeric digit must be nine inches.
-The bottom of the number panel should be in line with the meeting line between the shock cover and the nose for visibility. (see Appendix 4).
+- 20.1 Each car must carry the race number of its driver, as published by PMH, on the nose of the car and on each rear wing end plate as described in 20.6.
+The numeric digit(s) must be nine inches tall, and the font must be bold in nature.
+The panel must contrast with the number and car color.
+PMH recommends using a black or white panel behind the number and reserves the right to require a change. - 20.2 All car numbers are owned by PMH.
+A Competitor may be granted the use of a car number. - 20.3 All Competitors desiring a particular car number must make a written request to PMH.
+PMH will not guarantee a request will be granted. - 20.4 After a car number is assigned to a particular Competitor, it will remain with that Competitor until that Competitor is no longer a full season Competitor, provided that Competitor enters a car and displays the car number on the car at each Event.
+If the Competitor does not enter a car and/or display the car number on the car at an Event, PMH may reassign the car number. - 20.5 Car livery must meet the style guidelines and sponsor restrictions, as outlined in Appendix 4 and Article 20.9 respectively.
+PMH will provide an initial set of required sponsor decals with vehicle registration and additional sets or individual decals will be available for purchase throughout the season at events when needed.
+Cars with non-compliant decals will be referred to the Stewards for further action, including potential fines. - 20.6 Nose The bottom of the number panel should be in line with the meeting line between the shock cover and the nose for visibility. (see Appendix 4).

-Rear Wing Endplates - The car number must be located on the side of the rear wing endplates and must have a minimum height of the numeric digit of nine inches and the top of the numeric digit must be eight inches from the top of the rear wing endplate (see Appendix 4).
+Rear Wing Endplates - The car number must be located on the side of the rear wing endplates the top of the numeric digit must be eight inches from the top of the rear wing endplate (See Appendix 4).

-- 20.7 All aspects of the car number including, without limitation, height and width must be approved by SCCA Pro Racing prior to use. - 20.8 Every Competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
-These must be clearly legible and located as determined in Appendix 4. - 20.9 SCCA Pro Racing may, in its sole discretion, rule as to the suitability of a particular car, team or driver livery.
+- 20.7 Every Competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
+These must be clearly legible and located as determined in Appendix 4. - 20.8 PMH may, in its sole discretion, rule as to the suitability of a particular car, team or driver livery.
 This may include, but not be limited to, the advertising of alcohol or tobacco products or any livery advertising not in keeping with the youth-oriented spirit of the Championship.
-Competitors are required to consult with SCCA Pro Racing in case of any questions.

-20.10 Each driver will be required to display Championship specific logos in the specified locations on their racing overalls at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 5.

-Drivers presenting with non-compliant suits, shirts, and/or jackets (including competing series logos) will receive one warning and a reprimand from the stewards per season.
+Competitors are required to consult with PMH in case of any questions. - 20.9 Each driver will be required to display Championship specific logos in the specified locations on their racing overalls at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 5. - Drivers presenting with non-compliant suits, shirts, and/or jackets (including competing series logos) will receive one warning and a reprimand from the stewards per season.
 A \$500 fine will be issued to the driver for each occurrence after that Event.
-Drivers standing on the podium with non-compliant suits, shirt, and/or jacket will forfeit any prize money, without a warning.

-20.11 Each team member will be required to display Championship specific logos in the specified locations on their crew shirts and/or jackets at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 6.
+Drivers standing on the podium with non-compliant suits, shirt, and/or jacket will forfeit any prize money, without a warning. - 20.10 Each team member will be required to display Championship specific logos in the specified locations on their crew shirts and/or jackets at all times during each Event and test sessions immediately preceding the Event in accordance with the diagram set out in Appendix 6.